SICTIAM/ozwillo-doc/_includes/2-experiment.md

 The best and easiest way to discover, try out and learn about Datacore APIs is to use its live Playground user interface.
 Here is [the preproduction one](https://data.ozwillo-preprod.eu).

 Its use is strongly advised to everybody.
 It is very useful to **app developers** before they attempt to code calls and implement authentication, in order to get an idea of their target even at the technical level thanks to the [Swagger technical Playground](https://data.ozwillo-preprod.eu/dc-ui/index.html#swagger) or by debugging calls made by their browser to the server.
-It is mandatory for **business model designers**, in order to find out in the Project Portal Playground ([manual](https://data.ozwillo-preprod.eu/dc-ui/index.html#playgroundUserManual)) already existing models and data, and afterwards to use the Import UI [documentation](https://github.com/pole-numerique/oasis-datacore/wiki/Playground-&-Import-UI-demo-scenario---Provto-&-OpenElec) in order to import their own CSV models along with validating sample data.
+It is mandatory for **business model designers**, in order to find out in the Project Portal Playground ([manual](https://data.ozwillo-preprod.eu/dc-ui/index.html#playgroundUserManual)) already existing models and data, and afterwards to use the Import UI [documentation](https://github.com/SICTIAM/oasis-datacore/wiki/Playground-&-Import-UI-demo-scenario---Provto-&-OpenElec) in order to import their own CSV models along with validating sample data.
 The production one may also be useful to debug data problems.

-In order to use it, one must **first ask administrators** for his Ozwillo account to be allowed to.
+In order to use it, one must **first ask administrators** for his account to be allowed to.
 To this purpose, use the contact form at the bottom of [a logged in portal page (preproduction)](https://portal.ozwillo-preprod.eu/my/network).
-This is because the Datacore is a regular Ozwillo application that is installed in the Ozwillo organization and therefore only available to its members.
+This is because the Datacore is a regular application that is installed in the Ozwillo organization and therefore only available to its members.

 ### OpenID configuration
 {: #s2-openid-configuration}

-Ozwillo provides API endpoints that implement OpenID Connect.
+The platform provides API endpoints that implement OpenID Connect.
 Their configuration is accessible as a well-known registry resource: here is the <a href="https://accounts.ozwillo-preprod.eu/.well-known/openid-configuration" target="_blank">preproduction</a> one.

 For instance, the configuration shows the `authorization_endpoint` is accessible at `https://accounts.ozwillo-preprod.eu/a/auth`